akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 NOTE 2: The TL possesses all credentials of a user to attempt the misuses.

-Test units NOTE 3: Automated tools can be used to generate unexpected data which does not suit to the expected input, e.g. in format and structure, value, cardinality or ordering.
+NOTE 3: Automated tools can be used to generate unexpected data which does not suit to the expected input, e.g. in format and structure, value, cardinality or ordering.

 EXAMPLE 1: If the DUT uses an interface with a stateless protocol, usage of a fuzzer with random input to verify the described input validation method can be helpful to collect indications.